Why Cycling Safety Matters More Than Ever

-Whether you're cruising through city streets or rolling down quiet country roads, staying safe on your bike is more than just a checklist — it's the difference between a great ride and a dangerous one.
-After five decades in the saddle, I’ve seen how a little preparation goes a long way.
+Whether you're cruising through city streets or rolling down quiet country roads, staying safe on your bike isn’t a checklist — it’s the difference between a great ride and a dangerous one.
+After five decades in the saddle, I’ve learned this the hard way more than once.

-These are the safety tips I live by — and I’ve got the scars (and miles) to prove why they matter.
+These are the safety habits I live by — and I’ve got the scars (and miles) to back them up.

 Helmet First.
 Always.

-A properly fitted, CPSC-certified helmet isn't optional — it's essential.
-It’s saved my head more than once. -
+A properly fitted, CPSC-certified helmet isn’t optional — it’s essential.
+A good helmet has saved my head more than once.

 Lights = Life.

-👉 The 5 Most Important Items to Take on Every Ride (Besides the Obvious Ones).Check Your Ride.
+👉 The 5 Most Important Items to Take on Every Ride.

 Brakes should bite, tires should hold pressure, and your chain shouldn’t sound like a rusty zipper.